junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 Cas has to tear his eyes away from the view above.
 The opening in the Empty doesn't look like a real gate, more like a huge projector screen on the ceiling.
 No way through except for the look.

-"Is it real?" he asks, redundantly.
+"Is it real?" he asks, dubiously, redundantly.
 Dean's voices already tell the answer, but he has to ask.

 "Very," the tip of the Empty's lip jerks up.
 This entity is clearly enjoying itself too much.